Last update: 09.30.2019

 29 Mbps download speed and silver medal-winning 33 Mbps upload speed – a strange sentence to read.

 As you can see, there is no clear advantage in setting non-optimized mode for Astrill’s Android app.
 And when it comes to the paid and free version, one gives a better download speed while the other offers a better upload speed.
 Therefore, we can only conclude that Astrill for Android is a fast VPN.
 It can be very fast, even the fastest with an extra punch from their VIP servers.

 Should you try Astrill Android VPN?

 First, we must warn you that there’s no DNS leak protection in the Astrill Android version.
 We’ve found some claims of DNS leaks earlier in 2018, but our tests have found nothing.

 And while the speed of Astrill Android VPN is good, the lack of servers means it will not be the case across the globe.
 And we’re talking about the paid version here.
 Sure, you can pay extra to get access to VIP servers, which will improve your connection speed and stability, but paying even more when the standard price is already high makes you think of alternatives.

 Alternative VPNs for Android

-Since Astrill VPN for Android is clearly not among the best options, we suggest to take a look at these alternatives from our Best VPN for Android list, updated regularly.
+Since Astrill VPN for Android is clearly not among the best options, we suggest taking a look at these alternatives from our Best VPN for Android list, updated regularly.